-Nicole M. Merola is the Head of the Department of Literary Arts & Studies and Associate Professor of Ecocriticism & American Literature.
+Nicole M. Merola is Associate Professor of Ecocriticism & American Literature.
 She came to RISD in Fall 2005 from the University of Washington in Seattle, where she received her Ph.D.

 Nicole’s teaching and research interests encompass literary, visual, and performance-based approaches to climate change; contemporary environmental literary, visual, and material culture; critical animal studies; green film studies; the polar regions; science studies and the intersections of science, literature, and art; the socioecological pasts and presents of Narragansett Bay; and theories of natureculture.
 Her courses include: “Contemporary Ecological Fictions,” “Ecopoems/Ecopoetics,” “Exploring the Art and Science of Biodiversity in Guyana” (a travel course co-taught with Lucy Spelman), “Green Cultural Studies: Film,” “Narrating Evolution,” “Representing ‘Unrepresentable’ Environments: Climate Change,” and “Theorizing the Anthropocene.”